How To Write An ISO To The USB Drive Directly From The Internet

 - The process of writing an ISO to a thumb drive is terribly slow.
 I created Ubuntu 18.04 server bootable usb disk.
 It took nearly an hour.
 I knew It’s because of the content of the ISO is being downloaded from the Internet on demand.
 But one hour is way too much.

 - This method worked only with Disk Image Creator gui application.
-The other bootable creators, such as dd command, Etcher, bootiso, gave file permission error even though I gave full permission to the directory where I kept the contents of ISO.
+The other bootable creation software gave file permission error even though I gave full permission to the directory where I kept the contents of ISO.

-The objective of this guide is to show you that we can create bootable thumb drives directly from the Internet without having an ISO image in our local system.
+Like I already said, the objective of this guide is to show you that we can create bootable USB drives directly from the Internet without having an ISO image in our local system.
 I wouldn’t recommend this method for creating bootable ISO images.
 It is quite time consuming process.
-If you’re curious to know how we can do it, read on.
+This guide is purely for educational purpose only!

 Write An ISO To The USB Drive Directly From The Internet

-Install BTFS as described in the previous tutorial (the link is given in the first paragraph).
+Install BTFS as described in the previous tutorial (the link is given in the first paragraph of this guide).

 $ mkdir mnt